UK History and Honor of British Army Redcoat of the Queen’s Guard

 Me, Christi Tasker in British Army Redcoat

-On my recent 42nd birthday we had one frigid day in Miami.
+On my recent 42nd birthday, we had one frigid day in Miami.
 It was a mere 52 degrees Fahrenheit.
-The remainder of the United States was experiencing below freezing temperatures.
-When Boyd asked what I wanted for my birthday, I simply said, “my already purchased redcoat down from the cedar storage box” which resides at the very top of our closet.
-I was going to be sooooo Miami and wear this baby out while it was sooo “cold”.
+The remainder of the United States was experiencing below-freezing temperatures.
+When Boyd asked what I wanted for my birthday, I said, “my already purchased red coat down from the cedar storage box” resides at our closet’s top.
+I was going to be sooooo Miami and wear this baby out while it was sooo “cold.”

 Me, Christi Tasker in British Army Redcoat sitting in front of a Sheppard Fairy mural in Wynwood, Miami.

 Turns out, everyone loves it!
 In Miami, they think it’s a Gucci jacket.

 Almost everywhere I’ve traveled recently in my red Queen’s Guard coat, the people think IT’s something different.
 In Las Vegas, people stopped me walking through the SLS casino to ask questions like a monkey, aka. their employees.
 On my recent trip to Venice, Italy, people thought I was dressed up for Carnevale.

 In Dallas, they thought it was a “Michael Jackson coat”.

 In high-end department stores that carry Gucci, such as Dallas’ Forty Five Ten, where they carry Gucci, they just wanted to know “who is the designer was?”

 I only wish I knew.
 Do you?
 If so, please comment below.